medul6/indesign-color-tool/README.md

 This is an AppleScript for doing various color "actions" on all open documents.
 Like:

-* "Verteilen" -- distribute the selected color(s) to every open document (Right now the function is called "Farben laden" and it loads the swatches from the frontmost document …)
+* "Unbenuzte Farben löschen" -- delete unused color(s) in every open document
-* "Löschen und Ersetzen" -- delete the selected color(s) in every open document (is called "Farben löschen")
+* "Unbenannte Farben hinzufügen" -- Add "unadded" color(s) in every open document
-* "Lösche unbenutzte Farben" -- delete unused color(s) in every open document
+* "Farben löschen und ersetzen" -- delete the selected color(s) in every open document
-* "Unbenannte Farben hinzufügen" -- Add "unadded" color(s) in every open document (not yet inplemented!)
+* "Farben verteilen" -- distribute the selected color(s) to every open document

 After executing the script in InDesign you'll be presented with a "function" dialog.